 - The Department of Defense Education Activity oversees the Sure Start program.

 - Sure Start considers a military sponsor’s rank its first priority for enrollment.
 Head Start uses income to determine eligibility.

 - Sure Start does not use a child’s disability status to determine eligibility.
 Head Start reserves at least 10% of slots in each classroom for children with disabilities.

 - Parent involvement in Sure Start is mandatory.

 - Sure Start staffs two adults for every 18 to 20 students.
 Local or state licensing boards determine Head Start’s staff-to-child ratios.

-- Sure Start staff work with Department of Defense Education Activity special education staff to determine the best placement and services for a child.
+- Sure Start staff works with Department of Defense Education Activity special education staff to determine the best placement and services for a child.

-- Sure Start programs follow the Department of Defense Education Activity’s Pre-K Foundational Standards curriculum.
+- Sure Start programs follow the Department of Defense Education Activity’s College and Career Ready Standards and adopted curriculum.
 Head Start chooses curriculum at the local level.

-If you think your preschooler may be a good fit for the Sure Start program, contact your school liaison, your installation’s elementary school or your Military and Family Support Center.
+If you think your preschooler may be a good fit for the Sure Start program, contact your local school liaison, your installation’s elementary school or your Military and Family Support Center.
 You can look up contact information at MilitaryINSTALLATIONS.
-Or Visit the Department of Defense Education Activity’s Early Childhood Education website to see if your child is eligible for Sure Start.
+Or visit the Department of Defense Education Activity’s Early Learning page to see if your child is eligible to apply for Sure Start.